Daxbot/sockhop/README.md

 ### sockhopServer.ping(delay)
 Ping

-Ping all clients, detect timeouts
+Ping all clients, detect timeouts.
+Only works if connected to a SockhopClient.

 **Kind**: instance method of <code>[SockhopServer](#SockhopServer)</code>